 There is a thriving music department at Liston that aims to provide the best opportunities for students to enjoy making music together.
-Boys have the chance to participate in a variety of co-curricular groups.
+Students have the chance to participate in a variety of co-curricular groups.
 Our musicians have a reputation for excellence and we aim to challenge and extend each student so that they can succeed beyond their expectations.

-BANDS at Liston
+Music groups at Liston

 Music – Itinerant Tuition

 The following instruments are taught at Liston College: